yacy/yacy_search_server/README.md

 Use virtualization software like VirtualBox or VMware.

-The following container technologies can deployed locally, on remote machines you own, or in the 'cloud' using a provider by clicking "Deploy" at the top of the page:
+The following container technologies can deploy locally, on remote machines you own, or in the 'cloud' using a provider by clicking "Deploy" at the top of the page:

 ### Docker